Frye is argued November 7, 1923 and decided December 3, 1923.

 Frye was parolled in 1939, and continued to proclaim his innocence, even playing the race card, but as his victim was also black, that will have cut little ice.
 He died in 1956.

 As for Marston, he went on to invent something far more alluring: Wonder Woman!
+In 2006, he was posthumously elected into the Comic Book Hall Of Fame.

 The Frye test became the standard for deciding the admissibility of scientific evidence.
 With the Daubert case, things got a lot more complicated.